muhammadazhar15/project_azhar/README.md

 </div>

 * This project is used to teach students in [MA Darussalam Jombang](https://emispendis.kemenag.go.id/dashboard/?content=madrasah&action=lbg&nss=131235170053) introduced embedded systems and robotics
-* This robot uses Arduino nano as microcontroller and use C/C++ programming language ini Arduino IDE
+* This robot uses Arduino nano as microcontroller and use C/C++ programming language in Arduino IDE
 * There are 3 main board in this robot: Sensor, Core, and Driver
 * This line followe use 14 line sensors (consist a pair of LED and Photodiode) with switching method, only need 7 ADC to read sensors data
 * In Core board, there are buttons, lcd crystal, Arduino nano, and voltage regulator to supply the required voltage for entire robotic system